oevkaya/datafest_UoE/content/faq.md

 #### <i class="fas fa-question-circle fa-fw"></i> What are the rules of the competition?

 - All projects must be submitted by **March 24, 2020 at 16:00 UK time**.
 There is only one submission per team.
-- The data used in the project must be publicly available or openly licensed.
+- The data used in the project should NOT be shared in public.
+That rule is valid for your presentation until the all DataFest events are over (end of April roughly)
 - All interactive dashboards must be deployed online.
 - All slide decks and write ups must be submitted as a PDF document.
 - It's a competition, but a friendly one, so collaboration between teams is not only allowed but highly encouraged.

 ---